City of Edinburgh · Private rented sector

-Tenancy agreements, notices, and compliance documents for Edinburgh landlords.
-All documents updated for the Renters' Rights Act 2025, effective 1 May 2026.
+Tenancy agreements, notices, and compliance documents for Edinburgh's 35,000+ private landlords across City of Edinburgh.
+Every template is updated for the Renters' Rights Act 2025, in force from 1 May 2026, with City of Edinburgh Council as the local housing authority.

 Private rented households